johnha912/mkt-campaign-on-kaggle/README.md

 ### Kaggle API
 Make sure you may know how to create your own token on Kaggle.
 See here: https://www.kaggle.com/docs/api.

-### Especially, I would like to say thank you to Lam Nguyen, who is my data mentor, has coached and fully guided me during the time I started learning and being familiar with these tools. ###
+### Especially, I would like to say thank you to Lam Nguyen, who is my data mentor, has coached and fully guided me during the time I started learning and being familiar with these wonderful programming languages. ###